GTV (Ghana): History

+In late 2025, minister for Communication and Digitalization Sam Nartey George, announced that Ghana targets the second quarter of 2026 for the final Analogue Switch-Off (ASO)..

 Programmes

-GTV currently and formerly broadcasts shows from international networks from regions such as Europe, US, and Asia.
-Some of these shows include: In The House, The Cosby Show, Taina, Becker, Everybody Loves Raymond, The Oprah Winfrey Show, Family Matters, Moesha, Soul Food, The King of Queens, CNN, PBS, Cartoon Network, NBA, The Fresh Prince of Bel Air, Passions, Touched by an Angel, BBC Radio, as well as a host of others.
-Though most of these shows are no longer broadcast on GTV, they once did or still are.
+GTV currently and formerly broadcasts shows from international networks from regions such as Europe, the United States, and Asia.
+Some of these shows include In The House, The Cosby Show, Taina, Becker, Everybody Loves Raymond, The Oprah Winfrey Show, Family Matters, Moesha, Soul Food, The King of Queens, The Fresh Prince of Bel Air, Passions, and Touched by an Angel.

-GTV also shows many foreign films, particularly US films, as well as music videos by US Black acts.
-Although entertaining, most of the shows on GTV are either educational (for example, portraits of Ghanaian artists such as Eric Adjetey Anang), or attempt to address Ghanaian social issues.
+Foreign feature films, particularly from the United States, as well as music videos by U.S.-based Black artists are shown.
+Despite its entertainment format, much of GTV's programming is either educational (for example, portraits of Ghanaian artists such as Eric Adjetey Anang) or addresses social issues.
 The station also broadcasts live international events like the Olympic Games, FIFA World Cup, Miss World and Miss Universe.
-Local competitors of GTV Television Network include TV3 and Metro TV, and all TV broadcast in Ghana located Accra.
+Local competitors of GTV include TV3 and Metro TV.

+Other GTV channels

+Since 2015, GTV has moved from a single analogue station to a digital network.
+As of 2026, it operates five key digital channels: